 What Are Nook Miles Used For?

 Nook Miles can be spent at the Nook Stop in Resident services.
 There is a catalogue of items to choose from, covering upgrades, recipes, furniture and more.
 Later on, you'll be able to exchange Nook Miles for money, more on that here.

 Where Do You Spend Nook Miles?

-In the pre-release material shown so far, there has yet to be a direct confirmation of where you can spend your Nook Miles.
-If you look at the layout of Tom Nook’s tent however, you can see a new type of machine in the corner.
-We think this is where you’ll spend your Nook Miles, though we’ll be sure to add more info once we hear more on the subject.
-Check out a screenshot of the possible Nook Miles machine below:
+If you look at the layout of Tom Nook’s tent, you can see a new type of machine in the corner.
+This is where you’ll spend your Nook Miles, it's called a Nook Stop.
+Check out a screenshot of the Nook Miles Stop below:

 That’s all we have on Nook Miles so far.
-As more info is released, and once we get our hands on Animal Crossing New Horizons we’ll be sure to add more info to this guide.
+We'll be adding more to this guide in the coming weeks.
 In the meantime why not check out our look at how local co-op works in the game